Here are some frequently asked questions about our organization and what you can do to get involved!

 More Info

-I am undecided if this is really for me – what are my options?
+I am undecided if this is really for me.
+What are my options?

 Joining is a big commitment, and we want to ensure you have all the information you need to make the decision to become part of the CSP.
 We encourage you to come out to one of Experience Patrol Days throughout the season.
 This day will give you an idea about what we do, expectations, and how to join.
 We can also provide some feedback on skiing/snowboarding ability.
 You can also make contact with a ski area directly and set up a shadow day – this is similar to our Experience Patrol days, and you will be one on one with a patroller for the day.
 Information about these opportunities will be available on our website during the ski season.

-I still need more information – who do I contact?
+I still need more information.
+Who do I contact?

 Please check out our website for more info about joining.
 If you have additional questions about joining, please email joincalgary@skipatrol.ca.